Non-Perturbative $S$-matrix Renormalization

-Now we will proceed to derive a renormalization flow equation for the $S$-matrix functional $\mathbb S$, or rather its Wick-rotated version.
+\emph{Renormalization flow equation for the $S$-matrix functional.} Now we will proceed to derive a renormalization flow equation for the $S$-matrix functional $\mathbb S$, or rather its Wick-rotated version.
 More precisely, we chose to perform the computations in Euclidean signature, as it provides a more rigorous mathematical framework and allows for a more straightforward comparison with standard FRG results, see, e.g. \cite{Floerchinger:2011sc, Manrique:2011jc, Fehre:2021eob, DAngelo:2022vsh, DAngelo:2023wje, Saueressig:2025ypi} for various paths to extending the Wetterich equation to Lorentzian spacetimes.
 For notational simplicity, we will use the same symbols for the Wick-rotated quantities as before.
 We caution that after Wick-rotation, the $S$-matrix elements are not directly related to physical quantities, even after going on-shell — the Wick-rotation back to Lorentzian signature is still required.
 Explicitly, we consider

 The derivation proceeds along the lines of the standard FRG computations, see, e.g., \cite{Wetterich:1992yh, Morris:1993qb, Ellwanger:1993mw, Pawlowski:2005xe, Gies:2006wv} and starts by introducing a regulator term into the action